Shop By Category

 Keeping moisture off the skin is the first step to preventing unwanted skin irritation.
 Warm, moist environments that can be found between skinfolds provide an ideal environment for microorganism growth.
 A common condition, candida albicans, also known as yeast, can grow out of control in these dark moist environments, leading to uncomfortable skin irritation.
 To prevent moisture from forming, avoid tight clothing, cleanse regularly with the help of disposable wipes, and inspect skin daily.

 Do you or someone you’re caring for experience obesity-related incontinence?
-Take our Bladder Protection Quiz and get a free starter pack for your loved one to try today!
+Take our Bladder Protection Quiz and get a starter pack for your loved one to try today!

 Huang, A. J., Brown, J. S., Thom, D. H., Fink, H. A., Yaffe, K., & Study of Osteoporotic Fractures Research Group.
 (2009).
 Urinary incontinence in older community-dwelling women: the role of cognitive and physical function decline.
 Obstetrics and Gynecology, 113(2 Pt 1), 303-309.
 Retrieved from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2866035/